 6. SkyLite ($$)

 SkyLite is basically a light projector that projects the night sky onto your ceiling.

 This is a really relaxing meditation gadget that is perfect for nighttime.
 If you don’t feel like going deep in a proper meditation, just lie down and gaze up at the stars.
-The soothing blue light will relax you and help you drift off.
+The soothing blue light will help you to relax you and drift off.

 The SkyLite features simple button controls you can use to cycle through lighting effect and adjust the brightness of sky / ceiling.

 My Skylite Review

 If you struggle to sleep, lighting may help you to unwind.

 SkyLite’s lighting is very relaxing and perfect for quieting the mind and helping you to relax.

 It’s really easy to use too, and you are able to adjust the brightness and colours to find the perfect lighting for you.